Municipality Lawsuit Attorney New York & Westchester County

 - The items and dollar amount of damages or injuries that were sustained

-Moreover, 30 days must pass after the date the notice is filed before commencing the lawsuit in order to give the government time to investigate the facts underlying the claim.
-In addition, the complaint that commences the lawsuit must specifically state that the Notice of Claim was filed within the required timeframe and that the 30-day period has passed.
+Moreover, 30 days must pass after the date the notice is filed before commencing the municipality lawsuit in order to give the government time to investigate the facts underlying the claim.
+In addition, the complaint that commences the municipality lawsuit must specifically state that the Notice of Claim was filed within the required timeframe and that the 30-day period has passed.

 We are well versed in Notice of Claim and other procedural requirements related to pursuing an injury claim against the government and help clients navigate the complexities of depositions and other required examinations.
-By collaborating with a respected network of medical, forensic and financial experts, we will work diligently to build a successful claim and help you obtain the compensation you deserve.
+By collaborating with a respected network of medical, forensic, and financial experts, we will work diligently to build a successful claim and help you obtain the compensation you deserve.
 In the end, you can fight City Hall, but don’t go it alone.
 Fill out a contact form or call our office today for a free consultation.